BoboDance/RL-Homework/Challenge_3/README.md

 In this section, we describe our experience with implementing NES.

 NES was tested out on the `BallBalancerSim-v0` environment form the [Quanser platform](https://git.ias.informatik.tu-darmstadt.de/quanser/clients).
-Additionally, we created a model for the classic `Pendulum-v0` [environment](https://gym.openai.com/envs/Pendulum-v0/).

 ### Implementation and observations